Kingarturs/Kingarturs/README.md

-### Hi, i'm Arturo! 👋
+## Hi, i'm Arturo! 👋
 I am a backend programmer born in Mexico with a lot of interest in web development.\
-I am currently studying at Universidad Autónoma Querétaro
+I am currently studying at Universidad Autónoma de Querétaro

 #### Likings
 - I love playing and listening to music 🎼
 - I like to play video games too, especially shooters 🎮.

 #### Skills
-I currently work with the following backend languages
+I'm currently working with the following backend languages
 - Go
 - Python (Django, Flask)
 - JavaScript (Node.js)